Featured

 - How did you get into music?

-- Authentically Plastic: Initially I started off by DJing.
-I had been out of Kampala for some time, I went to university in Cape Town, South Africa and when my visa ran out, I came back to Uganda.
-I had been exposed to so much music.
-When I came back a lot was happening - many interesting parties, hosted by Nyege Nyege (Kampala based label, booking agency, artist residency , club night & Pan-African festival of the arts - ed.), and other queer people.
-Yet I was still not hearing what I wanted to hear on the dance floor.
-So that's how I started DJing.
-A friend gave me a tiny controller and I started playing at queer house parties.
-Somebody from Nyege Nyege was at the party and they booked me to play the festival that year (2018 -ed.).
-Then I started getting into production, mostly through my friend Ray Sapienz - they taught me how to produce.
-It was really exciting to get skills to make music.
-I had always been an avid digger, always trying to find interesting sounds.
-I felt like there was something that I wanted to say musically.
-I wouldn't be making any music if I felt like I was just going to reproduce what was already out there.
-I feel like I'm producing because the things I want to hear, I don't really find anywhere else.
-Or at least not on most of record labels.
+- Authentically Plastic: I started out DJing.
+I had been away from Kampala for a while, studying at university in Cape Town, South Africa.
+When my visa ran out, I returned to Uganda, and I had been exposed to so much music while I was abroad.
+When I came back, there was a lot happening—especially with interesting parties hosted by Nyege Nyege (Kampala-based label, booking agency, artist residency, club night, and Pan-African festival of the arts) and other queer people.
+But I still wasn’t hearing the music I wanted to hear on the dance floor, so I decided to start DJing.
+A friend gave me a small controller, and I began playing at queer house parties.
+One of the people from Nyege Nyege was at one of these parties and ended up booking me for their festival that year (2018).
+From there, I started getting into production, mostly thanks to my friend Ray Sapienz, who taught me how to produce.
+It was such an exciting experience to learn how to make music.
+I had always been an avid digger, always searching for interesting sounds.
+I felt like there was something I needed to say musically.
+I wouldn’t be making music if I just wanted to replicate what was already out there.
+I produce because the things I want to hear, I don’t really find anywhere else—at least not on most record labels.

 - When did ANTI-MASS kick off?

-- Authentically Plastic: December 2018.
-We had our first event on a rooftop on the edge of town and we booked Kampire (a core member of Nyege Nyege and one of East Africas most exciting DJs, check out her work here - ed.).
+Authentically Plastic: December 2018.
+Our first event was on a rooftop on the edge of town, and we booked Kampire (a core member of Nyege Nyege and one of East Africa's most exciting DJs—check out her work here ).

-- Did ANTI-MASS start from a similar point - because of a lack of certain spaces and curation in your surrounding?
+- Did ANTI-MASS start from a similar point—a lack of certain spaces and curation in your surroundings?

-- Authentically Plastic: Yes, exactly.
-There were some queer spaces in town (Kampala - ed.), but in a lot of them the music was the mainstream club.
-I wanted to create a space where people could experiment with their identities, but also with sound and find a space for free expression, whether that's musically or sexually, or with one's gender expression.
-Essentially, the language around the party was and always has been with queer feminist notions.
-We didn't want to say that this is a gay dance party or whatever.
-We have kind of been hiding behind the shield of being artists and feminists.
-We had to communicate through the images, letting people know via hinting that this is a queer space.
+Authentically Plastic: Yes, exactly.
+There were some queer spaces in Kampala, but many of them played mainstream club music.
+I wanted to create a space where people could experiment with their identities and sound, a space for free expression—whether that’s musically, sexually, or with one's gender expression.
+Essentially, the party’s language has always been rooted in queer feminist notions.
+We didn’t want to label it as just a “gay dance party” or anything like that.
+We’ve kind of been hiding behind the shield of being artists and feminists.
+We communicated through imagery, subtly signaling that this is a queer space.

-- And this is because of the political environment in which you have to operate.
+-- And this is due to the political environment in which you have to operate.
 Can you elaborate?

-- Authentically Plastic: Yeah, it's entirely because of that.
-There's a lot of scapegoating of queer people used by the government to distract people from real issues.
-That makes queer people very vulnerable.
-Even right now we have a resurgence of anti queer discourse (this conversation takes place weeks before the passing of aforementioned anti gay bill - ed.)
+Authentically Plastic: Yeah, it's entirely because of that.
+The government often scapegoats queer people to distract from real issues, which makes queer individuals extremely vulnerable.
+Even right now, we're seeing a resurgence of anti-queer discourse (this conversation took place weeks before the passing of the aforementioned anti-gay bill).

 csm_DD322FE4-8D21-410B-AF42-736CC11DF27E_d583d980cc.jpeg